bennu/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

   [salesforce]: https://developer.salesforce.com/page/Inside_OpenID_Connect_on_Force.com
   [yahoo]: https://developer.yahoo.com/oauth2/guide/openid_connect/

-  Once applied, any user with a valid credential can access the Service/API.
+  Once applied, any user with a valid credential can access the Service.
   To restrict usage to only some of the authenticated users, also add the [ACL](/plugins/acl/) plugin (not covered here) and create whitelist or blacklist groups of users.